adrienpayong/OCR-with-Tesseract/README.md

 Three features on one side and two on the other are mismatched, but every other prototype and feature is nicely matched.

 This example demonstrates how this approach of matching minor characteristics to huge prototypes can easily handle the identification of damaged images.
 Its fundamental issue is that determining the distance between an unknown and a prototype has a very high computational cost.
+The features retrieved from the unknown are therefore three-dimensional (x, y position, angle), with 50-100 features in a character, but the prototype features are four-dimensional (x, y, position, angle, length), with 10-20 characteristics in a prototype configuration.